This post may contain affiliate links. For more information, read my disclosure policy.

 4. Once the sugar has dissolved, add the sliced butter and stir until it melts.

-5. When the butter has melted into the sugar, add half of the cream, stir, and then add the rest.
+5. When the butter has melted into the sugar, add half of the heavy cream, stir, and then add the rest.
 The mixture will bubble up when you add cream.

 6. Once the cream is mixed in, turn off the heat and add the vanilla and salt.
 Stir until the caramel sauce is smooth.